kokoa454/ANPR_JP/README.md

 # ANPR-JP

-### This project is an Automatic Number Plate Recognizer for Raspberry Pi that possesses YOLO11n-based learning models for detecting and character recognition of Japanese vehicle identification plates (number plates).
+### This project is an Automatic Number Plate Recognizer for Raspberry Pi that possesses YOLO11n-based learning models for detecting and character recognition of Japanese vehicle identification plates (commonly known as ナンバープレート).

 ![number-plate-pic-1](https://i.ibb.co/y7gkbT4/number-plate-pic1.jpg)